LiorNevo/python_pa11y_runner/README.md

 ## TODO
 These items are very high level.
 - [ ] Add unit tests.
+- [ ] Come up with a better name for the application
+- [ ] create setup.py script
-- [ ] add option for running additional standards scans
+- [ ] add more support for pa11y command parameters for running additional standards scans
+- [ ] convert to use [click](https://click.palletsprojects.com/en/7.x/) rather than [docopt](http://docopt.org/)
+- [ ] see if the runner can navigate sites directly and save the source files for scanning.
+(May need Selenium or similar for IE support at which time this won't be cross platform anymore)
-- [ ] add option for specifying report formats
+- [ ] restructure project file structure